benlue/newsql/README.md

 Wait a minute!
 Where does the 'weight' property come from?
 It's not defined in the schema!

 Well, that's where **newsql** does the magic.
-It will save the 'weight' property even though the 'weight' property is defined as a table column, and that property can later be retrieved as if it's a "normal" table column.
+It will save the 'weight' property even though the 'weight' property is not defined as a table column, and that property can later be retrieved as if it's a "normal" table column.
 You can actually save as many "undefined" properties as you wish.

 What's more, you can even query on those "undefined" properties.
 Below is an example: